oracle-devrel/cd3-automation-toolkit/docs/exportcompute-cli.md

 6. From the output menu, select **Option 6: Export Compute >> Option 2: Export Instances**. <br>

 7. Enter the compartment to which the Instances belong to.
-If you have to export Instances from multiple compartments, specify comma separated compartment values. <br>
+When exporting instances from multiple compartments, specify the compartment values as comma-separated values. <br>
    Specify the compartment name along with hierarchy in the below format:

         Parent Compartment1::Parent Compartment2::MyCompartment